The Story of a Valorous War-Widow

 Young Richie was based in a colony within a remote Aboriginal village.
 He was enthralled to have a lovely wife, for she so brightened up his drab life.
 But the couple couldn’t get to live with each other for long.

 When the World War started, there was a call to join RAAF forces heading towards Gallipoli.
 Richard volunteered without a second thought.
 All by herself, Barbara bade him good-bye as the steam-train puffed into oblivion.

 That was the last she saw of Richie.
 While she cried tears of self-pity, she didn’t go back to England.
 She wanted to wait for him in Australia.

 Years rolled by.
 She stayed in Muttaburra, whose Aboriginal language and culture she was completely alien to.

-More recently, 90 year old Barbara was awarded an Order-of-Australia medal.
-All major national newspapers highlighted her life-long services to the care and education of poor natives.
+More recently, the 90 year old Barbara was awarded an Order-of-Australia medal.
+All major national newspapers highlighted her life-long services towards the care and education of the poor natives all over Australia.

 Looking at the pictures of this prim and serious lady, no one can imagine she once was a very sloppy girl who hated books, served in a tavern and wanted to be a ballet-dancer.

 That was my short story for Flash Fiction For Aspiring Writers (FFfAW) where based on a photo prompt provided, we write a fiction of around 175 words.